hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: Introduction to SQL, Database Management System, SQL

 1. **Introduction to Relational Databases:**
-   - Explored the basics of relational databases and the significance of concepts like tables, rows, and columns.
+   - learned the basics of relational databases and the significance of concepts like tables, rows, and columns.

 2. **Relational Database Management Systems (RDBMS):**
    - learned the role of RDBMS in managing and organizing data efficiently.